Niemiljm/it3038c-scripts/Project3/README.md

 Reddit is allowing developers to use their API, so please be kind and review the rules and follow them closely.
 Not doing so could get your account/project terminated. https://github.com/reddit-archive/reddit/wiki/API

-The build-in API list can be found here: https://www.reddit.com/dev/api Posting all of the methods here would take up too much space!
+The built-in API list can be found here: https://www.reddit.com/dev/api Posting all of the methods here would take up too much space!

 --------------------------------